 Gateway is an exciting opportunity that opens a new pathway from school to employment/on job training or tertiary study by combining school study with work based learning.
 Students attend a work placement one day a week and complete an individual learning plan of approximately 20 industry based credits relating to their chosen area of work.
 Examples of industry placements include: trades, hospitality, health, education, childcare, retail and agriculture.

-Christchurch Boys’ High School is funded for 26 Gateway places per year, therefore we must undergo a selection process.
+Christchurch Boys’ High School is funded for limited places per year, therefore we must undergo a selection process.

 To be eligible to participate in the Gateway programme students must meet the following criteria